slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"We are not rich by what we possess but by we can do without."  -- Immanuel Kant*
++ alexhormozi@x -- Three levels of wealth: No meetings.
+Lots of meetings.
+No meetings.

 - Wealth is the slave of the wise man and master of the fool.
 - «I made my millions by brewing my own coffee at home.» -- Said no one ever.
 If you want to achieve wealth: you need to create, not save.
+- people don't get rich because of intelligence.
+Most people who get rich in business are usually insanely self-disciplined.
+Self-discipline is the real metric for succes
 -->

 > *"To be wealthy, accumulate all those things that money can’t buy." (...)